t3v/t3v_page/README.md

       ],

       "require": {
-        "t3v/t3v_page": "~1.2.1"
+        "t3v/t3v_page": "~1.2.2"
       }
     }
     ```

-2. Run `composer update` to install all dependencies with Composer
+2. Run `composer install` or `composer update` to install all dependencies with Composer

 3. Include the TypoScript for `t3v_page` in the main TypoScript template